ministryofjustice/cloud-platforms-k8s-kops/README.md

 - `$ helm search` - see what's available in the public repo
 - `$ helm install wordpress` - install Wordpress

+### nginx-ingress

+An [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) based on nginx.
+Ingress controllers serve as HTTP routers/proxies that watch the Kubernetes API for `Ingress` rules, and create routes/proxy configs to route traffic from the internet to services and pods.

+`$ helm install nginx-ingress -f cluster-components/nginx-ingress/values.yml`

+This will deploy the nginx-controller using the arguments specified in `values.yml`.
+By default, nginx-controller specifies a `Service` with `type=LoadBalancer`, so in AWS it will automatically create, configure and manage an ELB.